 WHAT A TYPICAL DAY IS LIKE AS A CORPORATE ATTORNEY

-As a first-year associate in corporate law, you will likely spend many days conducting due diligence-the task of reviewing every record, contract, and piece of paperwork of a business your client plans to deal with.
+As a first-year associate in corporate law, you will likely spend many days conducting the due diligence- the task of reviewing every record, contract, and piece of paperwork of a business your client plans to deal with.
 You will also draft some boilerplate documents-the papers necessary for conducting business, such as contracts, SEC filings, and so forth.

-For smaller, privately held clients, first- and second-year associates draft papers such as stock purchase agreements and employee benefit plans.
+For smaller, privately-held clients, first- and second-year associates draft papers such as stock purchase agreements and employee benefit plans.
 This area requires flexibility, as you are expected to take care of whatever is needed on the deal.
 As one Boston associate said, the ability to go with the flow is essential.
-"As a first-year, if you are not staffed on something or you don't have clients that are calling, there can be a lot of waiting around, and it doesn't seem very glamorous," she said.
-"But then you get staffed on something-and it's crazy."
+"As a first-year, if you are not staffed on something or you do not have clients that are calling, there can be a lot of waiting around, and it does not seem very glamorous," she said.
+"But then you get staffed on something and it is crazy."

 "You are on conference calls with the clients; there is a lot of detailed note-taking," said one third-year associate in New York.
 If you are staffed on numerous deals, conference calls can take up the whole business day.

-Then associates send the drafts to partners, who red line them and send them back.
-Usually there is more than one partner, so there are multiple drafts of the same document.
-Then the documents are turned once again.
-With so many papers flying, much of an associate's time is spent playing traffic cop, making sure that everyone has the latest version of each document, keeping track of the final version that's ready to be sent out, ensuring that every person on the recipient list gets a copy, and "proofreading, proofreading, proofreading."
+Then associates send the drafts to partners, who redline them and send them back.
+Usually, there is more than one partner, so there are multiple drafts of the same document.
+Then the documents are turned in once again.
+With so many papers flying, much of an associate's time is spent playing traffic cop, making sure that everyone has the latest version of each document, keeping track of the final version that is ready to be sent out, ensuring that every person on the recipient list gets a copy, and "proofreading, proofreading, proofreading."
 Sometimes specialists get involved, for questions of tax and antitrust matters, so you have to make sure their input is added as well.
 Throughout the process, attorneys are negotiating terms and clauses with co-counsel, clients, and businesspeople.

-Once all the documents are prepared and all the i's are dotted and t's are crossed, there is a closing-the last step of a corporate deal.
-All the lawyers who worked on the deal-from first-years to partners-get together with the clients.
+Once all the documents are prepared and all the i's are dotted and the t's are crossed, there is the closing- the last step of a corporate deal.
+All the lawyers who worked on the deal-from first-years to partners-get together with the client.
 After the papers to finish the deal are signed, the celebration begins, complete with deal toys-the commemorative paperweights and other tchotchkes handed out to key participants.
-It's a natural high-you're involved in the culmination of a deal that dozens of people have worked on for months.
+It is a natural high.
+You are involved in the culmination of a deal that dozens of people have worked on for months.

 PROS & CONS

-Corporate associates may find negotiating and dealing to be more fun than the meticulous research that can consume the days of their litigation counterparts.
-Most litigators don't see the promised land (i.e., court) for years, whereas corporate associates can get their hands on the good stuff sooner.
+- Corporate associates may find negotiating and dealing to be more fun than the meticulous research that can consume the days of their litigation counterparts.
+Most litigators do not see the promised land (i.e., court) for years, whereas corporate associates can get their hands on the good stuff sooner.

-If you get to travel, you don't see much.
+- If you get to travel, you do not see much.
 You spend most of the time in conference rooms working on documents or meeting with clients.